Kortemme-Lab/ksi_inputs/foldtree/README.txt

    LOOP  26  51  51 0 1
    LOOP 198 203 203 0 1

+The `dimer_loops_2lig.foldtree` fold tree assumes that both monomers have a ligand, and adds a jump to both.

 These fold trees are meant to accomplish the following things:

 - Connect the two chains at their closest point, to reduce lever arm effects if